If any of the following apply to you, you may be eligible for a discount in your Council Tax.

-With effect from 1 April 2020, if a property is unoccupied and substantially unfurnished, a discount of 50% can be awarded for up to one month.
+If a property is unoccupied and substantially unfurnished, a discount of 50% can be awarded for up to one month.
 The discount will start on the first day a property becomes empty.
 It will not be affected by any subsequent change in the person liable to pay Council Tax provided that the property remains empty.
 This is because the 50% discount is calculated from the day the property first becomes unoccupied and unfurnished.

 Empty Property Premium